Archive for health-conscious milk choices

 Key Takeaways:

-• U.S. milk production increased by 0.2% in October, bolstered by higher cow numbers and yields.
+• The U.S. milk production saw a modest increase of 0.2% in October 2024, driven by a rise in cow numbers and herd expansion.

 plant-based milk alternatives, dairy milk nutrition, protein content in milk, sugar levels in milk alternatives, vitamin D in dairy, calcium in milk, consumer preferences dairy, health-conscious milk choices, organic milk benefits, dairy industry trends